 Jonathan can watch five

-Some nouns cannot be counted and they do not change their forms like countable nouns.
-Let us examine some of them.
+There are certain nouns that cannot be counted and therefore do not change form in the same way that countable nouns do.
+Let's examine some of them

 - Languages: The names of different languages are uncountable.